kjosib/booze-tools/docs/Context Free Error Recovery.md

 becomes the default action for the state.
 As such, the parser recognizes the start symbol before even noticing the problem.
 This is undesirable.

+In short, the "default-reduction" table-compaction strategy undermines the immediate-error-detection property of the original uncompressed ACTION table.

 There is an obvious solution: don't use default-reductions.
 Or at least don't use them in the classical way.
 Find a way to keep the "immediate error detection" property of the original LR(1) tables.